25 May Understanding student loan repayments in Australia

 In order to apply for the Higher Education Loan Program, you are required to be an Australian citizen, hold a New Zealand special category visa or hold a permanent humanitarian visa.

 The Higher Education Loan Program is designed to allow you to study your degree and make student loan repayments once you are earning an amount above the threshold.

 Initially, when you begin studying, your tuition fees will be charged to your student debt as soon as you pass the census date for each course you are enrolled in.
 The census date is usually 2 weeks into the semester but you will be notified of upcoming census dates.

-Regardless of whether you complete your course of achieve your qualification, the student debt you accrue must be paid once you’ve passed the census date for a course.
+Regardless of whether you complete your course or achieve your qualification, the student debt you accrue must be paid once you’ve passed the census date.

-You will be required to start paying off your student loan debt once you earn above the compulsory repayment threshold.
+You will be required to start paying off your HECS-HELP debt once you earn above the compulsory repayment threshold.

 You can also make voluntary repayments at any time.
 This may be worth looking into if you have substantial debt and you are looking to borrow a large sum to purchase an asset like a house.

 Currently, the 2019/2020 compulsory repayment threshold is $45,881 which will attract a repayment rate of 1%.